hollinsStuart/dark/README.md

 ```shell
 nvidia-smi
 ```
 Please visit https://developer.nvidia.com/cuda-downloads for downloading the CUDA Toolkit of your version.
+Chances are that you will need to uninstall the current cuda toolkit and reinstall again if they do not match in the first place.

 Use
 ```nvcc --version``` to check whether your cuda toolkit is successfully installed on your computer.